 Quality doesn’t matter here—the goal is to tell an entire story, beginning to end, within the word limit.

 Quality can come in later drafts, after you get used to the feeling of writing small, which might also do wonders for your writing confidence.

-Problem 2: Story Structure Is Too Hard
+Problem 2: You Get Stuck in Story Structure